Milgrain Engraving the Detail You Don’t Want to Forget

 Milgrain Engraving Defined

-Typically, you see it all along the outer edges of band rings or you see it surrounding hand engraving.
+Often, you’ll see it all along the outer edges of band rings.

 Milgrain’s Been Around and Comes in Different Sizes